Earl Carroll Theatre (Los Angeles): Nickelodeon on Sunset

 In the mid-1990s, Nickelodeon decided to move production of some live-action series to the West Coast from Nickelodeon Studios in Orlando, Florida, at Universal Studios.
 After scouting soundstages for a year, the network's headlining mover All That spent a year at Paramount Pictures before Nickelodeon obtained a lease for the 6238 Sunset Blvd facility, acquiring the soundstage and rebranding it Nickelodeon on Sunset by 1997.
 Due to limited studio space and the need to control plot spoilage for several programs, only a few series were taped at Nickelodeon on Sunset at a time.
 As a result, other live-action series produced for the network were filmed in other stage facilities with closed set policies throughout the Hollywood area.

 Some of the shows filmed there for Nickelodeon include all but the first two seasons of All That, The Amanda Show, Drake & Josh, and more recently iCarly and Victorious.

 In 2004, the venue was sold to a private equity firm as part of a larger parcel of property.
-Nickelodeon moved out of the property in 2017.
+Nickelodeon moved out of the property in 2017, but returned in 2019 to tape the reality competition series America's Most Musical Family.